Metaphorical framing: Metaphorically framed issues

 In a seminal study, researchers Thibodeau and Boroditsky (2011) conducted a series of studies in which they presented to participants two metaphorical frames of the crime rate of a fictitious city called Addison.
 One metaphorical frame depicted crime as either "wild beast preying" on the city, while the other metaphorical frame depicted Addison's crime rate as a "virus infecting" the city.
 The main hypothesis was whether the paper supported different approaches to solving Addison's crime.
 The researchers found that, on the one hand, participants who read the "crime is a beast" metaphor were more likely to support crime-fighting strategies such as increasing the number of police officers and building more jails.
 On the other hand, participants who read the "crime is a virus" metaphor were more likely to support crime-prevention strategies, such as implementing social reforms and calling for an investigation into the root causes of crime.
 A follow-up study demonstrated that participants were unaware of the influence of the metaphorical frame on their attitudes toward crime.
-It is important to note, here, that recent evidence suggests that this particular metaphor is not as effective when compared to a control group.
+Recent evidence suggests that this particular metaphor is not as effective when compared to a control group.
 Specifically, Steen, Reijnierse, and Burgers (2014) find that people tend to favor crime-fighting strategies irrespective of the frame they were presented.
 The researchers end their article with a call for more research to define the boundaries in which metaphorical framing effects can be effective.

 Metaphorical framing has been shown to influence the way people think about ideas and who came up with them.
 Specifically, Elmore and Luna-Lucero (2017) manipulated the framing of an idea of an inventor as either the light bulb (e.g., "a bright idea" that " struck him" like "a light bulb that had suddenly turned on") or as a seed ("the seed of an idea" that "took root" like " a growing seed that had finally borne fruit").
 The researchers found that framing ideas as the light bulb (vs. seed) led people to perceive the inventor as more of a genius and lead people to think of the inventor's idea itself as more exceptional.
 Researchers also tested whether there would be any differences if the inventor was female or male.
 They found that only in the seed metaphor condition did people perceive the female inventor as a genius.
 Conversely, the light bulb metaphor led people to perceive the male inventor as a genius.